Mu2e

 Mu2e, or the Muon-to-Electron Conversion Experiment, is a particle physics experiment at Fermilab in the US.
 The goal of the experiment is to identify physics beyond the Standard Model, namely, the conversion of muons to electrons without the emission of neutrinos, which occurs in a number of theoretical models.
-Project co-spokesperson Jim Miller likens this process to neutrino oscillation, but for charged leptons.
-Observing this process will help to narrow the range of plausible theories.
-The experiment will be 10,000 times more sensitive than previous muon to electron conversion experiments, and probe energy scales up to 10,000 TeV.
+Former project co-spokesperson Jim Miller likens this process to neutrino oscillation, but for charged leptons.
+The rate for this process in the Standard Model of particle physics is unobservably small, so any observation of this process would constitute a major discovery and indicate new physics beyond the standard model.
+The experiment will be 10,000 times more sensitive than previous muon to electron conversion experiments, and probe effective energy scales up to 10,000 TeV.

 Timeline

 Prior work

 Physicists have been searching for flavor violation since the 1940s.
 Flavor violation among neutrinos was proven in 1998 at the Super-Kamiokande experiment in Japan.

 In 1989, Russian physicists Vladimir Lobashev and Rashid Djilkibaev proposed an experiment to search for lepton flavor violation.
 The experiment, called MELC, operated from 1992 to 1995 at the Moscow Meson Factory at the Institute for Nuclear Research in Russia, before being shut down due to the political and economic crises of the time.

 In 1997, American physicist William Molzon proposed a similar experiment at Brookhaven National Laboratory.
 Research and development on the MECO experiment began in 2001, but funding was pulled in 2005.